Polymer/old-docs-site/docs/polymer/polymer.md

 -   The base prototype is copied from the DOM object that the custom element extends (by default, `HTMLElement`).
 -   {{site.project_title}} adds a set of built-in methods and properties (see [Built-in element methods](#builtin)).
--   The properties and methods defined in the proto-object are added into the element's prototype.
+-   The properties and methods defined in the _proto-object_ are added into the element's prototype.

+Avoid defining a property or method with the same name as a native DOM property or method, such as `id`, `children` or `focus`; the results are unpredictable.

 **Important:** Be careful when initializing properties that are objects or arrays.
 Due to the nature of `prototype`, you may run into unexpected "shared state" across instances of the same element.
 If you're initializing an array or object, do it in the `created` callback rather than directly on the `prototype`.